How to budget on a low income

 From April 2013 onwards, as people are moved onto Universal Credit, Budgeting Loans will be replaced by a new system of Budgeting Advances.

 If you’re not yet getting Universal Credit you can still claim Budgeting Loans.

 Be very careful of other kinds of borrowing.
-Things like payday loans, log book loans and doorstep lending can seem like an easy source of cash, but they could end up making a bad situation worse.
+Things like payday loans, log book loans and doorstep lending can seem like an easy solution, but can make a bad situation worse.

-They’re often a very expensive way of borrowing money – so always try to find other ways to borrow if you can.
-Ask your family if they can help, or consider joining a credit union – they’re set up to offer banking services to people who would otherwise find them difficult to get.
+They’re often a very expensive way of borrowing money, so always try to find other ways to borrow.
+Ask your family if they can help, or consider joining a credit union.
+Credit Unions are set up to offer banking services to people who would otherwise find them difficult to get.
 Follow the links below to find out more.